leter/gitskills/README.md

 # gitskills
 a test project
-create a new branch quick!
+create a new branch quick & simple!